wso2/docs-is/en/docs/learn/my-account.md

 - Consent management
 - Review pending approvals

-This section briefs what each of the above-mentioned features are and will explain how to use these features depending on user preferences and requirements.
+This section briefly explains what each of the above-mentioned features are and will explain how to use these features depending on user preferences and requirements.

 ---